-As required by the Banking Law and the Governance Manual, KBC Group NV has drafted a Group Internal Governance Memorandum (the "Governance Memorandum"), which sets out the corporate governance policy applying to the KBC Group and of which the governance memorandum of the Issuers forms part.
+As required by the Banking Law and the Governance Manual, KBC Group NV has drafted a Group Internal Governance Memorandum (the "Governance Memorandum"), which sets out the corporate governance policy applying to the KBC Group NV and its subsidiaries and of which the governance memorandum of the Issuers forms part.
 The corporate governance policy of a credit institution must meet the principles set out in the law and the Governance Manual.
-The most recent version of the Governance Memorandum was approved on 21 December 2023 by the Board of Directors of KBC Group NV, KBC Bank NV and KBC Insurance NV.
+The most recent version of the

+Governance Memorandum was approved on 19 December 2024 by the Board of Directors of KBC Group NV, KBC Bank NV and KBC Insurance NV.